 Median Research Centre (MRC) was the Coordinating Organization of the “Less Hate, More Speech” project.
 The other partners were University of Bergen (Norway) and the Central European University (Budapest, Hungary).

 The MRC research team leader was Dr. Marina Popescu, the director of MRC.
 She holds a PhD in Political Science from the University of Essex in the United Kingdom.

-The University of Bergan research team leader is Dr. Elisabeth Ivarsflaten.
+The University of Bergan research team leader was Dr. Elisabeth Ivarsflaten.
 She is an Associate Professor in the Department of Comparative Politics at University of Bergen and holds a D.Phil. in Politics from Nuffield College at the University of Oxford.

-The Central European University research team leader is Dr. Gábor Tóka, a Professor of Political Science at the Central European University.
+The Central European University research team leader was Dr. Gábor Tóka, a Professor of Political Science at the Central European University.
 He holds a PhD in Sociology from Eötvös Loránd University in Budapest, Hungary.

 Coordinating Organization – Median Research Centre (MRC)

 Median Research Centre (MRC) is an independent think-tank dedicated to social research and improving the quality of democracy and governance in Romania.
 Its mission is to promote better informed and more substantive public debates on democratic processes and policy making by drawing on state-of-the-art research in social sciences.